-6.50 The third sentence may refer to the situation that a company, e.g. for business reasons, has the possibility to manufacture a product in different batch sizes, always using the same basic recipe.
-This recipe then is the current master production instruction.
-6.51 - 6.52 • For deviation reports: see comments on 8.15 • Identification of equipments on 6.21 Identification of equipment: see comments on 6.21 • Double signatures of performing and checking personnel: see discussion on witnessing under 8.12 • Yields: see comments on 8.14 • Packing and labelling of intermediates is applicable For any separate storage of materials, e.g. batch production starting from warehouse stocks.
+6.50 The third sentence refers to reprocessing and/or repeating In Process steps after approval by the QU (as a deviation or under change control) 6.51 Under the API manufacturer's quality documentation system and with final QU approval 6.52 • For deviation reports: see comments on 8.15 • Identification of equipment: see comments on 6.21 • Double signatures of performing and checking personnel: see discussion on wit- nessing under 8.12 • Yields: see comments on 8.14 • Labels: see comments on 6.31 • Packing and labelling of intermediates is applicable for any separate storage of materials, e.g. batch production starting from warehouse stocks.
 It should include evidence that suitable controls have been applied to avoid mix ups and mistakes.
-Keeping a copy of intermediate labels as for final packaging is a possibility. • 6.53 An investigation has to be set up at every critical deviation when the origin of the deviation or when the impact on the product quality isn't known.
-A SOP on investigations of critical process deviations should define what is to be understood by critical.
-Compare other (related) batches with the same deviation.
-Use of the principles in ICH Q9 (Quality risk assessment) is a very useful way to classify critical deviations
+Keeping a copy of intermediate labels as for final packaging is a possibility. • Status of the equipment before use 6.53 An investigation has to be set up for every critical deviation.
+A SOP on investigations of critical process deviations should define what is to be understood by critical During the investigation an impact assessment to other already produced batches should be performed to identify if they were also affected by the same deviation.
+This assessment should be documented in the investigation report. " The use of the principles in ICH Q9 (Quality Risk Management) are recommended to classify critical deviations.